Anti-polio drive in tribal districts begins

 Technical Focal Person for tribal districts, Dr Nadeem Jan assured that teams would continue to vaccinate every child with an emphasis on polio high-risk mobile population, particularly target population on the move across borders so that every child is immunised.

-The tribal districts, known as Fata before the merger with KP in May this year, have completed two years without any polio case in the region.
+The tribal districts, known as Fata before the merger with Khyber Pakhtunkhwa in May this year, have completed two years without any polio case in the region.
 The last polio case was reported on July 27, 2016 from South Waziristan.

 PESHAWAR: A three-day polio vaccination campaign would be undertaken in the erstwhile tribal areas today.